matrix-org/matrix-spec-proposals/proposals/3567-optional-from-on-messages.md

 # MSC3567: Allow requesting events from the start/end of the room history

 It can be useful to request the latest events in a room directly without calling `/_matrix/client/v3/sync` first to fetch the room state.
-Some use-casse include:
+Some use-cases include:

 * Requesting events using a different filter after receiving a `/sync` response.
 * A client which does not need to fully sync an account, but wishes to inspect a